TheOtherRolesAU/TheOtherRoles/README.md

 | Bait Spawn Chance | -
 | Bait Highlight All Vents | If set to true, all vents will be highlighted if a player is inside of one of them.
 If set to false, only the vents where players are siting in will be highlighted.
 | Bait Report Delay | -
+| Warn The Killer With A Flash | -
 -----------------------

 ## Medium